Alabama A&M vs. Alabama State Predictions & Picks – October 28

 Alabama A&M Betting Info (2023)

-- All Bulldogs one game with a set total have hit the over.
+- Out of Bulldogs one games with a set total, all have hit the over.

 Alabama State Betting Info (2022)

-- The Hornets won six games against the spread last season, failing to cover four times.

-- Last season, just one Hornets game went over the point total.
+- Hornets games went over the point total just once last season.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.